🎉 Join our fertility webinar on the 19th of March! Register now

 Discover answers to the most common queries about PGT here.
 Should your question remain unresolved, please do not hesitate to reach out to us directly.

-Is pre-implantation genetic testing permitted in Switzerland?
+Is PGT-M permitted in Switzerland?

 Icon